The Midnight Walk: Best Teams Guide – Potboy Synergy Explained

 Affiliate links · As an Amazon Associate, FinalBoss earns from qualifying purchases.

-Synergy logic: why this pair works when you play it correctly
+Synergy logic: why the pair works when you play it right

-Potboy is not just flavor.
-The flame is tied to navigation, tension management, and progression.
-That means your synergy is built around resource protection, not damage output.
-You are strongest when each half of the pair sticks to its job:
+Potboy is not flavor.
+His flame is tied to navigation, tension, and progression, so your synergy is built around protecting a resource, not dealing damage.
+You are strongest when each half sticks to its job.

-• The Burnt One’s job: read the room, control spacing, manage threat exposure, and decide when it is safe to advance
+• The Burnt One: read the room, control spacing, manage threat exposure, and decide when it is safe to advance.

-• Shared win condition: keep the flame active and useful without letting panic or curiosity pull the companion into bad positions
+• Win condition: keep the flame alive and useful without letting panic or curiosity pull Potboy into a bad position.

 🎮